haanwinckel/TaskBasedProduction_matlab/README.md

 ```
 ## Functions and Features
 # 1) **unitInputDemand**
-Calculates unit labor demands given blueprint scale `θ`, blueprint shape `κ`, productivity `z`, an array of comparative advantage values `αVec` with H elements (one for each worker type), and an array `xT` of H-1 thresholds in task space.
+Calculates unit labor demands given blueprint scale `theta`, blueprint shape `kappa`, productivity `z`, an array of comparative advantage values `alphaVec` with H elements (one for each worker type), and an array `xT` of H-1 thresholds in task space.

 # Arguments
 - `xT`: An array of H-1 thresholds in task space.
-- `θ`: Blueprint scale parameter.
+- `theta`: Blueprint scale parameter.
-- `κ`: Blueprint shape parameter.
+- `kappa`: Blueprint shape parameter.
 - `z`: Productivity parameter.
-- `αVec`: An array of comparative advantage values with H elements.
+- `alphaVec`: An array of comparative advantage values with H elements.
 - `skipParamChecks`: A boolean indicating whether to skip parameter checks (default is false).

 # Returns